Owabumuwa-Blessing/NGiT-Frontend-Dev/NGiT_frontend_week_11/README.md

 **5. Integration with backends and databases**
 When syncing with a server or database, every record needs a unique identifier.
 Building that habit locally (even in a simple todo app) mirrors how real systems work — the DB row's primary key is always an ID, not the content.

-**text describes a task, an ID *identifies* it.** They serve different purposes, and conflating them creates bugs that are hard to debug as your app grows.
+**Text describes a task, an ID *identifies* it.** They serve different purposes, and conflating them creates bugs that are hard to debug as your app grows.